Golf betting tips: Preview and tips for the 2021 Tour Championship

-Tour Championship betting tips & predictions – the Tour Championship is the final event of the PGA Tour season.
-It is also the final event of the four-tournament FedEx Cup Playoffs.
+The Tour Championship is the final event of both the PGA Tour season and the FedEx Cup Playoffs.
 Since 2004, East Lake Golf Club in Atlanta has been the event’s permanent home.

 The tournament is contested by the Top 30 golfers in FedEx Cup points following the BMW Championship.

-By merely advancing to the elite field in Atlanta, the 30 qualifiers already know that they are exempt into the first three majors of 2018 as well as the WGC Mexico Championship.
+By merely advancing to the elite field in Atlanta, the 30 qualifiers already know that they are exempt into three of the four majors, some invitationals and the WGC Mexico Championship.

-It is possible for one player to win the Tour Championship and another player to win the FedEx Cup.
-Last year, Xander Schauffel emerged victorious at East Lake while Justin Thomas won the FedEx Cup.
+Prior to the FedEx Cup Starting Strokes it was possible for one player to win the Tour Championship and another player to win the FedEx Cup.

 |Year||Tour Championship Winner||FedEx Cup Winner|

 |2015||Jordan Spieth||Jordan Spieth|